core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 An anydata serves as a container for an arbitrary set of schema nodes that otherwise appear as normal YANG-modeled data.
 An anydata instance is encoded using the same rules as a container, i.e., CBOR map.
 The requirement that anydata content can be modeled by YANG implies the following:

-* Keys of any inner schema nodes MUST be set to valid deltas or member names.
+* CBOR map keys of any inner schema nodes MUST be set to valid deltas or member names.

 * The CBOR array MUST contain either unique scalar values (as a leaf-list, see {{leaf-list}}), or maps (as a list, see {{list}}).

-* Values MUST follow the encoding rules of one of the datatypes listed in {{data-types-mapping}}.
+* CBOR map values MUST follow the encoding rules of one of the datatypes listed in {{instance-encoding}}.

-The following example shows a possible use of anydata.
+The following example shows a possible use of an anydata.
 In this example, an anydata is used to define a schema node containing a notification event, this schema node can be part of a YANG list to create an event logger.

 Definition example: